Segmented strings and holography: string segments

-Notice that the normal vector is defined by an arbitrary triple from a quadruplet of points $(a_j,\overline{a}j)$ , $j=1,2,3,4$.
+Notice that the normal vector is defined by an arbitrary triple from a quadruplet of points $(a_j,\overline{a}_j)$ , $j=1,2,3,4$.
 The expressions above singled out the triple with labels $(1,3,4)$.
 It is also important to realize that (as can be verified by an explicit calculation) an arbitrary triple uniquely defines the (\ref{adatok}) parameters $(\varrho,a_0,\overline{a}_0)$ of the (\ref{hyphyphurra}) hyperbola.
-Notice also that by virtue of Eqs. (\ref{pm2}) and (\ref{quu}), the constraint of Eq.(\ref{hyplinespec}) can be regarded as the boundary version of the bulk equation $N\cdot q_j=N\cdot p_j=0$ clearly valid for segmented strings.
+Notice also that the constraint of Eq.(\ref{hyplinespec}) can be regarded as a version of the bulk equation $N\cdot p_j=0$ clearly valid for segmented strings.

 As a special case one can consider a line through the origin with the four points having $a_j=\overline{a}_j$ i.e. $x_j=0$.
 In this case the points satisfy the equation $a_j(N+\overline{N})=0$.
 This yields $N=-\overline{N}$ hence the only nonvanishing component of the normal vector is $N^2=-L$.
 This is in accordance with Eq.(\ref{egyeske}).
 In this case we have a line with points having only time components with $t_1<t_3<t_4<t_2$ localized on the time axis.
 The four vertices of the string world sheet in this case is